Preparing Transformational Leaders

 A balanced education, curricular and co-curricular, aims to inspire holistic personal growth in students as lifelong learners.

 We expect students to develop as ethically responsible human beings, through serious reflection and active engagement.

 We welcome all, regardless of background, and encourage critical thought and ideas in the pursuit of truth.

 In the Canadian province of Quebec, a woman named Esther Blondin, struggled to fulfill a longtime dream “…to empower people – especially the poor illiterate children of the Quebec countryside by teaching them religion, reading, writing, and arithmetic”.

-With great passion and audacity, Esther Blondin, now called Blessed Mother Marie Anne, pursued this vision, turning it into the exceptional teaching mission of the congregation she founded – the Sister of Saint Anne.
+With great passion and audacity, Esther Blondin, known during her life as Mother Marie Anne, pursued this vision, turning it into the exceptional teaching mission of the congregation she founded, the Sisters of Saint Anne.

 Planting the Seed